 All properties in HACDB will be considered a smoke-free facilities in accordance with the HUD rules.

-This means that no smoking of tobacco of any kind or other products will be allowed on the HACDB property.
+This means that no smoking of tobacco or other products will be allowed on the HACDB property.
 The HACDB will not allow the electronic nicotine delivery systems (ENDS) to be smoked within the individual's dwelling unit.